 Justification of Red List Category

-The global population size has not been quantified, but this species is described as 'common' (Stotz et al. 1996).
+The population size has not been quantified, but this species is described as 'common' (Stotz et al. 1996) or 'fairly common' (Whittaker 2009).
+The subpopulation structure is unknown.

-The species is found at elevations up to 300 m (Ridgely and Tudor 1994), and is common in undergrowth of tropical lowland evergreen forest.
+The species is found at elevations up to 300 m (Ridgely and Tudor 1994), and is common in undergrowth of wet várzea evergreen forest.
+It is thought to be highly sensitive to disturbance (Zimmer and Isler 2020).
 It is considered to be an obligate ant-following species, obtaining virtually all of its prey items from attending primarily Eciton burchelli swarms and seizing arthropods that are flushed by the ants.
 Breeding is thought to take place during the rainy season, with fledging occurring from February onwards.

-Projected deforestation is the primary threat affecting this species (Soares-Filho et al. 2006, Bird et al. 2011).
-The species is highly sensitive to human disturbance and is suffering from widespread deforestation, particularly in Mato Grosso and Rondônia, which has increased markedly since the 1960s owing to road building, ranching, smallholder agriculture, mining and hydroelectric development (Cleary 1991, Ridgely and Tudor 1994, Stotz et al. 1996).
-The principal threats are the expansion of the agricultural frontier as a direct result of highway construction (Cleary 1991) and commercial logging, which is increasingly signficant (M. Cohn-Haft in litt.
+Deforestation is the primary threat affecting this species (Soares-Filho et al. 2006; Bird et al. 2011).
+The species is highly sensitive to human disturbance and is suffering from widespread deforestation, particularly in Mato Grosso and Rondônia, which has increased markedly since the 1960s owing to road building, ranching, agriculture, commercial logging, mining and hydroelectric development (Cleary 1991; Ridgely and Tudor 1994; Stotz et al. 1996; M. Cohn-Haft in litt.
 1999).
-Although the rate of highway construction declined in the 1990s, clearance of forest for cattle ranching and other agriculture has continued throughout Rondônia and Mato Grosso, and fragmentation of the remaining forest is likely to further reduce the effective range size of the species.

 Conservation Actions Underway